odorado02/DE-Project-Relay-Controlled-Sound-Synthesizer/README.md

 ## Instructions

-On the one hand, he have a seven segment display which will be showing the track's number.
+On the one hand, we have a seven segment display which will be showing the track's number.
 Our application works with four tracks, so the display will show the numbers from 1 to 4.
 On the other hand, regarding the instructions on how to select the music, three buttons can be used.
 - BTNC: play/pause
 - BTNL: previous track